RECONSTRUCTING A CITY THAT SURVIVED ISIS: HOW G4S CONTRIBUTED TO THE REBUILDING OF IRAQ - JulY 2018 to June 2019.

 What a typical day looks like

-The G4S team meet the Al Saqar teams close to the G4S Mosul villa – a site of a fully operational centre that doubles as a secure and safe accommodation base to support all the projects in the north of Iraq – for a quick briefing and run through of the tasks lined up for the day.
+The G4S team used to meet the Al Saqar teams close to the G4S Mosul villa – a site of a fully operational centre that doubled as a secure and safe accommodation base to support all the projects in the north of Iraq – for a quick briefing and run through of the tasks lined up for the day.
 They then set off on task with the G4S Mentor—the International G4S EOD and IEDD qualified operator is employed to train, guide and mentor the local national teams in Mosul and soon, Kirkuk – along with the G4S PSD team and Tier 2 Medics.

 First stop of the day: Hamdaniyah Police Directorate Building.
 The building was occupied by ISIS from February 2014 to 20 August 2016.
 ISIS reportedly used the building as a prison, small bomb making factory and armoury for weapons and IEDs.